RobTillaart/HX711/README.md

 By setting the gain to one of the three constants the gain and the channel is selected.
 The **set_gain()** does a dummy read if gain has changed so the next call to **read()** will return info from the selected channel/gain.

+According to the datasheet the gain/channel change requires 400ms (table page 3).

 #### Mode